History of Bristol Rovers F.C.: The early years (1883–1892)

+Teacher training establishments were considered a nursery of footballing talent and the teaching profession played a major but under-recognised role in the founding and rapid growth of association football with teachers spreading enthusiasm and organising school teams and local clubs.
 In September 1883, in a meeting organised by school teacher Bill Somerton at the Eastville Restaurant on Stapleton Road in Bristol, the foundation was laid for the team that would go on to be known as Bristol Rovers.

 The area was at the time a rugby stronghold, and this led the fledgling club to be named after the local rugby side.
 The Black Arabs season 1883–84 was the first played by the team.
 This was the only season that they used the name Black Arabs, the name being changed to Eastville Rovers for the following season.
 The Black Arabs were founded by W.E.
 Braund, and were captained by Henry Martin.
 The team originally wore a predominantly black kit, from which they took their name.
 A gold sash was later added to the black shirts, and the black and gold colour scheme went on to become a recurrent theme in the team's away kits in the 21st century.

 Black Arabs F.C. were not part of a league, and only played friendly matches during their first season.
 There is no record of the goalscorers from this season, and some match results have also been lost over time.
 The Black Arabs played their home games on Purdown in Bristol, but found fixtures hard to come by in their early days due to a dearth of association football teams in the Bristol area.
 A total of ten fixtures were eventually arranged for the inaugural season: two against Wotton-under-Edge, two against Warmley, four against Bristol Wagon Works and Two against Right & Might.
 The club's first fixture was played on 1 December 1883 when the Black Arabs took to the field in a friendly match against Wotton-under-Edge, a team based in Gloucestershire.
 The game ended in a 6–0 defeat for the Bristolians, and although no team line-ups or detailed match reports have survived, a brief paragraph describing the game appeared in the Dursley Gazette two days later.

 Football: Wotton-under-Edge v Black Arabs (Bristol).
 A match under association rules has been played at Wotton-under-Edge between these clubs, resulting in the defeat of the visiting team.
 The home team were in every point superior to their antagonists and after a one-sided game Wotton were declared victors by six goals to nil.